NcUltimate/configs/README.md

 1. Clone this repo into `/tmp/myconfigs`
 2. Copy all specified files in`.includes` from `$HOME` into `/tmp/myconfigs/rc`
-3. Add an auto-gen commit
+3. Add an auto-gen commit & push
-4. Push
-5. `rm /tmp/myconfigs`
+4. `rm /tmp/myconfigs`

 #### `addrc [FILE]`
 `$FILE` should be the name of a dir or file at $HOME. `addrc` will: